nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

    Generally, Kconfig overlays have an ``overlay-`` prefix and a :file:`.conf` extension.
    Board-specific configuration files are placed in the :file:`boards` folder and are named as :file:`<BOARD>.conf`.

-   DTS overlay files are named the same as the build target and use the file extension :file:`.overlay`.
+   The devicetree overlay files use the :ref:`normalized board target name <app_boards_names>` and the file extension :file:`.overlay` (for example, ``nrf9160dk/nrf9160`` becomes :file:`nrf9160dk_nrf9160.overlay`).
-   When they are placed in the :file:`boards` folder and the DTS overlay filename matches the build target, the build system automatically selects and applies the overlay.
+   When they are placed in the :file:`boards` folder and the DTS overlay filename matches the board target (after normalization), the build system automatically selects and applies the overlay.
-   You can give the custom DTS overlay files as a compiler option ``-DEXTRA_DTC_OVERLAY_FILE=<dtc_filename>.overlay``.
+   To select them manually, see :ref:`cmake_options`.

 Optional library configurations
 ===============================